 All told, 51 people had died as a result of the collision—five on Stockholm and 46 on the Doria.
 The ships’ owners both blamed the other for the tragedy, but following an out of court settlement, a trial was averted and neither was officially held responsible.
 In the years since, investigators have used crew depositions and computer simulations to try and recreate the night of the disaster.
 While there were obvious mistakes from both ships, many researchers now believe that Carstens made the crucial error by misreading his radar and concluding that the Doria was several miles farther away than it actually was.
 Nevertheless, debate over the cause of the wreck continues even today.

-Stockholm was eventually repaired and still sails today under the name Astoria.
+Stockholm was eventually repaired.
 Andrea Doria, meanwhile, rests in some 240 feet of water in the North Atlantic.
 It has become a hallowed site among scuba divers, who call it the “Mt.
 Everest” of diving, but poor visibility and unpredictable currents have ensured that 60-year-old wreck is still claiming lives.
-Since 1956, at least 16 people have perished while trying to explore its watery grave.
+Since 1956, over a dozen people have perished while trying to explore its watery grave.